srija-ieee/training/README.md

 ## Under the aegis of the [Telemedicine Society of India](http://tsi.org.in/)
 Note: This is only a repository.
 For the official website of TSI, please visit [the official website](http://tsi.org.in/) (http://tsi.org.in/)

 Please create a fork of the repository to make changes and submit a pull request.
+See contributors manual for more details.

 For change requests and corrections please log in a ticket by [clicking here](https://github.com/tms-india/training/issues)